Beyond the Vampires of Transylvania, you will find its treasures. Here’s a guide to things to do and see in Transylvania!

 What if I fail and never make it big?
 What if I forsake old friendships in order to advance my career?
 What if I never find love because I’m always going from one place to another?

 Truth be told, I’m still afraid of all of that from time to time.
 I never stopped being afraid.
 I’m just very good at hiding and conquering my fears since I come form a culture where being afraid equals being weak.

 Of course, it’s important to distinguish between irrational and rational fears.
 After all, being afraid of vampires is silly since vampires aren’t real but being afraid of financial failure?
 That one is a scary thought indeed.

 The two weeks I spent traveling in Transylvania taught me a lot about the power of fear as the scars of the terrors during communist times are still felt in the local population of this wonderful region of Romania.

-“We were afraid of what our neighbours might say about us in order to favour their position.
+“We were afraid of what our neighbors might say about us in order to favor their position.
 We were afraid that next months’ rations wouldn’t be enough to feed our children.
 We were afraid of our own leaders, of our own government” my local guide of Sibiu told me.

 “But we fought.
 We fought hard.
 We overcame our fears and brought a brighter future to our children, to our city, to ourselves” he quickly added.

 Everything is possible as long as you fight hard for it and it is important to always have hope that tomorrow is going to be better.
 These past two weeks have been hard for me and for the rest of the world as I fear that humanity is slowly dying out.